 The gift ban prohibited gifts of monetary value to public officials, government employees, and judges from individuals and entities which had an interest in the outcome of any official actions that might be taken by the recipient.
 Bribery and extortion have been always been illegal under state and federal law.
 But proving that a gift to a public official is part of quid pro quo requires establishing intent with reasonable certainty.
 When is a gift more than a gift, particularly when a personal relationship already exists between the two parties?
 Certain actions may raise suspicions, but whether they are illegal can only be established in a court of law.
 At the same time, a correlation of gifts and favors between someone who receives a state contract and the person responsible for awarding the contract raises serious doubts about the fairness and honesty of the process regardless of the reality of the relationship.
-When the the process of government, the legitimacy upon which the whole system rests comes into question.
+When the general public and the news media lose faith in the integrity of the public officials and the process of government, the legitimacy upon which the whole system rests comes into question.